 Improve your forecasting models for more accurate predictions

 Labor optimization: Ensuring the right number of drivers and store staff to meet demand.

 Demand forecasting: Getting drivers in the right place ahead of time to improve pick-up times.

-Time series forecasting is a quantitative approach that uses information regarding historical values and associated patterns to predict future demand.
+Time series forecasting is a quantitative approach that uses information regarding historical values and associated patterns to predict future observations such as demand.
 Often, it’s broken down into trend analysis, seasonality, and irregular components.